helpme970/er-patcher-2/README.md

 ## Usage

 1. Copy the file `er-patcher` to the game directory or specify the path to the game via the `--gamepath` option.
-2. In steam, set the game launch options to `python er-patcher ARGS -- %command%` See [Features](#features) for available options.
+2. In steam, set the game launch options to `python er-patcher ARGS -- %command%` or use permanent patch option.
+See [Features](#features) for available options.
   - Example for the Steam Deck for one (permanent) patch:

     `python er-patcher --all --rate 30 -p`